 BREATHING.
+It all depends on the air quality and the health of your lungs.
 Inhale.
 Exhale.
 About 22,000 times a day, we draw in oxygen from the air around us to keep our bodies running.
 Trouble is, our delicate lung tissue is being assaulted by air pollution, cleaning solutions, fibers, fumes, and dust.
 We have compiled some essential facts on the stuff you are breathing in and out of doors, how it affects your body, and what can be done about it.
 Try not to choke.

 The not so great outdoors.
 Here is the real dirt on the atmosphere and outdoor air quality.
 When we breathe in the filth spewed from automobile exhaust pipes, belched from smokestacks or unleashed by forest fires, the particulates lodge deep inside our lungs and can cause all sorts of critical breathing issues.
 Learn about your local air quality.